 Contributions: Peter Covino

-Peter Covino is a poet, translator, editor, and Assistant Professor of English and Creative Writing at the University of Rhode Island.
-His most recent book of poetry is The Right Place to Jump (New Issues Press, 2012).
-Winner of the 2007 PEN America/Osterweil Award for emerging poets, he has published Cut Off the Ears of Winter (New Issues, 2005) and the chapbook Straight Boyfriend (2001), winner of the Frank O'Hara Poetry Prize.
-With Dennis Barone, he co-edited the volume, Essays on Italian American Literature and Culture (Bordighera Press, CUNY 2011).
-Recent poems have appeared, or are forthcoming in American Poetry Review, LIT, and The Yale Review, among other venues.
-Covino is a founding editor of Barrow Street Press and poetry editor for VIA: Voices in Italian Americana.
+Peter Covino is a poet, translator, editor, and associate professor of English and creative writing at the University of Rhode Island.
+His most recent book of poetry is The Right Place to Jump (2012).
+In 2007, he received the PEN America/Osterweil Award for emerging poets.
+He is also the author of Cut Off the Ears of Winter (2005) and the chapbook Straight Boyfriend (2001), winner of the Frank O'Hara Poetry Prize.
+With Dennis Barone, he co-edited the volume, Essays on Italian American Literature and Culture (2011).

 Contributions: Jeana Del Rosso

-Jeana DelRosso is Professor of English and Women’s Studies and Director of the Honors Program at Notre Dame of Maryland University in Baltimore.
-Her book, Writing Catholic Women: Contemporary International Catholic Girlhood Narratives (2005), and her edited collection, The Catholic Church and Unruly Women Writers: Critical Essays (2007, coedited by Leigh Eicke and Ana Kothe), were published by Palgrave MacMillan.
+Jeana DelRosso is professor of English and women’s studies and director of the honors program at Notre Dame of Maryland University in Baltimore.
+She is the author of Writing Catholic Women: Contemporary International Catholic Girlhood Narratives (2005).
+She is the co- editor of The Catholic Church and Unruly Women Writers: Critical Essays (2007) and Unruly Catholic Women Writers: Creative Responses to Catholicism (2013).
 Her articles have appeared in NWSA Journal and MELUS.

 Contributions: Jennifer-Ann Di Gregori-Kightlinger

 Jennifer-Ann DiGregorio Kightlinger studies and teaches Italian American literature,